 Francisco Castillo Trigueros (b.
-1983) is a composer of contemporary chamber, orchestral and electronic music from Mexico City residing in New York.
+1983) is a composer of contemporary chamber, orchestral and electronic music from Mexico City.
 He has received numerous distinctions such as the Jury 1st prize at the Edes Prize, NEM Young Composers International Forum, the BMI Student Composer Award, honorable mentions in the 2010 and 2011 Morton Gould Young Composer Awards, and four nominations for the Gaudeamus Prize in The Netherlands.

 Castillo Trigueros has worked extensively with intercultural ensembles.
 His intercultural work draws from his multi-cultural raising in Mexico, and deals with issues of identity, diversity, and hybridity.
 It presents diversity while creating unity.
 In his work Prisma, for oboe, 6 East Asian instruments, and strings, the distinctive eastern and western sound worlds are blended together to create a unified fluid timbre.